Friedman Industries (NYSEAMERICAN:FRD) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com assumed coverage on shares of Friedman Industries (NYSEAMERICAN:FRD – Get Free Report) in a research report issued to clients and investors on Sunday.
+Research analysts at StockNews.com assumed coverage on shares of Friedman Industries (NYSEAMERICAN:FRD – Get Free Report) in a research note issued on Monday.
 The firm set a “buy” rating on the stock.

 Friedman Industries Price Performance

-Friedman Industries (NYSEAMERICAN:FRD – Get Free Report) last issued its quarterly earnings results on Thursday, June 29th.
-The company reported $0.86 earnings per share (EPS) for the quarter.
-The company had revenue of $124.19 million during the quarter.
+Friedman Industries (NYSEAMERICAN:FRD – Get Free Report) last issued its quarterly earnings data on Thursday, June 29th.
+The company reported $0.86 EPS for the quarter.
 Friedman Industries had a return on equity of 20.13% and a net margin of 3.90%.
+The firm had revenue of $124.19 million during the quarter.

 Friedman Industries, Incorporated engages in steel processing, pipe manufacturing and processing, and the steel and pipe distribution businesses the United States.
 It operates in two segments, Coil and Tubular.
 The Coil segment is involved in the conversion of steel coils into flat sheet and plate steel cut to customer specifications and reselling steel coils.